jlavery249/WebDetective/README.md

 - Customizable with different scan options
 - Supports custom wordlists for directory and file enumeration
 - Suitable for security testing and vulnerability assessment
+- Can route all tools through proxy (tested with Burpsuite Pro)

 ## Prerequisites